-- 4.2.2.1.
-Turbine units will be operated within $\pm 1\%$ of peak turbine efficiency (1% range), except under limited conditions and durations when turbines may be operated above the 1% range for the use of reserves or for TDG management during high flows (refer to Appendix C for more information).
-All required fish passage spill operations will be met prior to operating turbines above the 1% range.
-If in-season operation outside the 1% range is necessary, Project personnel shall record the information to provide to BPA on a weekly basis according to the Guidelines.
+- necessary, Project personnel shall record the information to provide to BPA on a weekly basis according to the Guidelines.
 Operation outside the 1% range may be necessary to: - i.
 Meet BPA load requests made pursuant to BPA's policy, statutory requirements, and Load Shaping Guidelines (Appendix C). - ii.
-If the draft tube is to be dewatered (section 4.3.3), the unit will be operated at full load > 1% (or at speed-no-load < 1% if not possible to load) for a minimum of 15 minutes prior to installing tail logs in order to flush fish from the unit. - iii.
+If the draft tube is to be dewatered (section 4.3.7), the unit will be operated at full load > 1% (or at speed no load < 1% if not possible to load) for a minimum of 15 minutes prior to installing tail logs to flush fish from the unit. - iii.
 Operate a turbine unit solely to provide station service. - iv.
-Comply with other coordinated fish measures. - 4.2.2.2.
+Comply with other coordinated fish measures. - 4.2.2.3.
 Minimum Generation.
 During low flows, all lower Snake River projects may be required to keep one generating unit online to maintain power system reliability.
 The minimum generation flow range for each unit is defined in FOP Table 1 (Appendix E), as derived from the lower limit of the 1% range and actual unit operations.
 During spring and summer spill for juvenile fish passage, if there is not enough river flow to meet this generation requirement and the FOP spill target, the project will operate the first available priority unit at minimum generation and spill the remainder of outflow.
-Actual attainable minimum generation values may vary depending on real-time conditions.
+Actual attainable minimum generation values may vary depending on real-time conditions. - 4.2.3.

-4.2.3.
 Off-Season: September 1-April 2.
 While not required to do so in the off-season, turbines will normally run within the 1% range since it is the optimum point for maximizing energy output of a given unit of water over time.
+Unit 3 is still recommended to operate within the FP range defined above in section 4.2.2.
 Operation outside the 1% range is allowed if needed for power generation or other needs.